-Winter 2019 Cross Cultural College (CCC) in Toronto @ the University of Toronto
+Summer 2019 Cross Cultural College (CCC) in Japan

-Eligibility: To be eligible, applicants must have completed two semesters of study at their home university as of January 2019.
+Eligibility: To be eligible, applicants must have completed two semesters of study at their home university as of April 2019.

 KGU will arrange shared accommodation (without meals) for the participants during the programs.